HypoChloremic/javascript/doc/js_doc.md

 ### Errors

-#### Creating in windows running in linux
+#### Creating in windows running in Linux

 We had an issue starting a project that was had been npx-started in windows and then cloned to a linux system.
 The problem associated with the `modules` not being installed on the linux system.
 This is solved by npm install inside the project folder.

 ## Components

 React is nice for building user-interfaces.
 Implements **components**.

 * With components, **we tell react what we want to see on the screen**:
-* When our data changes, react will update and re-rennder our components
+* When our data changes, react will update and re-render our components